-In view of above, we make specific recommendations for corrective actions in the Quarterly Monitoring & Evaluation Reports and Field Visit Reports.
-We have noted that the project progress leading to the attainment of Project Development Objective (PDO) indicators as outlined in the PAD is lagging behind the set targets because of many reasons like negligence/ inability of the contractors to the culture of adopting to and updating of construction schedules, proper management of labor force, timely procurement of construction materials and timely execution of work.
-The practice of sub-contracting has also contributed to some extent in the delay of completion of works in time.
-There is however, no denying of the fact that COVID-19 pandemic was a major cause of delay in completing works in time.
+In line with our observations and recommendations made in our previous monitoring and evaluation reports, we continued to make specific recommendations for corrective actions in the Quarterly Monitoring & Evaluation Reports and Field Visit Reports.
+In our reports, we have mentioned that the project progress leading to the attainment of Project Development Objective (PDO) indicators as outlined in the PAD is lagging behind the set targets because many reasons like negligence/ inability of the contractors to the culture of adopting to and updating of construction schedules, proper management of labor force, timely procurement of construction materials.
+The practice of sub-contracting has also contributed to the delay in completion of works.
+There is however, no denying of the fact that COVID-19 pandemic has added further delay in completing works.

-In the above perspective, the PIU has proposed a closing date extension of further 18 months, up to December 31, 2024 during the Implementation Support Review Mission (August 2022).
-In that case, the annual and quarterly targets of project result framework indicators for completion of the project to achive PDO would have to be re-scheduled again.
+In view of the circumstances, GOB and the WB have agreed to extend the project completion period by another 18 months i,e.
+30 June, 2023.
+As such, the annual and quarterly targets of project result framework indicators for completion of the project by new target date to achive PDO have been re-scheduled.

-9. Preparation and Submission of Reports (Tasks 8, 9 & 10)
+10. Preparation and Submission of Reports (Tasks 8, 9 & 10)